AnnieTaylorCHEN/next-js-mvp/README.md

-# This is a small project that uses Next.js to test a small app.
+# This is a small project that uses Next.js.

 Click this ---> [Live Demo](https://next-js-mvp.vercel.app/)

 - The app has albums, and album can display user name (number) and title of the album.
 - There is a filter where you can type name of the title to filter out albums that you want to see.
+- You can also filter by user id which are numbers here.
+- You can combine both filters for specific result.
 - When ablum is clicked, you will be link to the specific album's page to view the photos belonging to the album.
 - There is a display for photo information such as name and photo id.
-- Album name (id number) is displayed both in the title and tab, so people know which page they're at.
+- Album name (id number) is displayed both in the title and browser tab, so people know which page they're at.
-- Filter component and utils/helper function is imported from my project [Petite & Minimal](https://www.petiteandminimal.com/) to save time.
+- NOTE: Filter component and utils/helper function are imported and modified from my project [Petite & Minimal](https://www.petiteandminimal.com/) to save time.

 ## Bonus